 Understanding the hardwiring of your interview candidates can help you hire and manage better teams.
 In addition to giving you insight into how an individual thinks, behavioral assessments open the door to improved communication, productivity, and decision making by understanding the individual’s preferred way of processing information, communicating, and solving problems.

-Here are three areas of the recruiting process where you can use a behavioral assessment to make data-driven decisions that lead to higher employee retention.
+Here are three areas of the recruitment strategy plan where you can use a behavioral assessment to make data-driven decisions that lead to higher employee retention.

 Identifying the characteristics of the perfect candidate